Pretty Empowered: History

 Kenzie entered the NWA Women's Television Championship inaugural tournament, and on the March 14 episode of Powerrr, she defeated Ashley D'Amboise to advance to the final.
 On April 7, at NWA 312, Paige defeated Max the Impaler in the tournament final to win the NWA World Women's Television Championship.
 On the August 8 episode of Powerrr, Envy defeated Missa Kate to earn herself and Kylie Paige an NWA World Women's Tag Team Championship match against M95 (Missa Kate and Madi Wrenkowski) at NWA 75.
 On August 26, at the first night of NWA 75th Anniversary Show, Kenzie lost the NWA World Women's TV title to Max the Impaler.
 Later that night however, she won the Burke Invitational Gauntlet Match, earning her the right to challenge Women's World Champion Kamille the following night.
 On night 2 of NWA 75, Envy and Kylie defeated M95 to win the Women's World tag team titles, while Kenzie defeated Kamille to win the Women's World title.
 On the October 24 episode of Powerrr, Envy, Kenzie and Kylie turned on Roxy after telling her she had lost her "pretty privileges", kicking her out of the group.

 On The February 27, 2024, episode of Powerrr, Pretty Empowered lost their World Women's Tag Team Championship to The King Bees (Charity King and Danni Bee).
 On The June 11, 2024, episode of Powerrr, Envy announced her departure from Pretty Empowered.

 On August 16, 2025 at NWA 77th Anniversary Show, Kenzie lost the NWA World Women's Championship to Natalia Markova, ending her two-year reign.

+On the June 13, 2026 episode of NWA Powerrr, Kenzie and Kylie Paige won the NWA World Women's Tag Team Championship in a triple threat match.